gness1804/flashcardfe/README.md

 Tested on:
 * Android (real Nexus5X and Nexus 9) using the [Expo app](https://expo.io/).
 * iOS (virtual iPhone 6) using the [Expo XDE](https://docs.expo.io/versions/v15.0.0/introduction/installation.html).
+* My friend Nick's real iPhone using the Expo app and the [production link](https://expo.io/@gness1804/bookmarker).

 I hope to distribute this app in the Google Play Store and Apple Store soon.
+(In the meantime, you can use the app via the Expo app by clicking on the link at the top of this readme.)

 *Sources that I found useful:*